 The streaming giant, over the last few years, has provided an overload of award-winning TV shows, ranging from “Orange is the New Black” to “Master of None” to “Stranger Things.”
 This year alone, it will launch about 700 original shows, according to Variety.
 With such a large number, it’s easy for certain gems to simply get lost in the pile.

 Launched in 2015, “Sense8” hails from Lana and Lily Wachowski, the mastermind siblings behind “The Matrix” movies.
 The sci-fi drama has an extremely passionate, vocal, and global fanbase.
 When it was canceled after two seasons in 2017, they launched online appeals to bring it back, leading Netflix to give it one final shot: a movie style, two-hour series finale to wrap up the story.
-This finale rolled out on June 8, during Pride Month, which is beyond fitting for this show.
+This finale rolls out on June 8, during Pride Month, which is beyond fitting for this show.

 The reason “Sense8” connects with people from all over the world is that for the show, the entire world is its playground, literally.
 It centers on eight people from different countries.
 They’ve cast diverse actors for the roles, lending authenticity to the complicated narrative of the show.
 Plus, they shoot on location, adding even more depth and realism to a world of wild fiction.